 The Center for Fiction is pleased to announce the longlist for the 2021 Center for Fiction First Novel Prize.
 The twenty-seven titles were selected by 116 volunteer readers from 143 submissions with U.S. publication dates between January 1, 2021, and December 31, 2021.

 The First Novel Prize, first awarded in 2006, was created to honor the best debut fiction of the year.
 The winner receives a $15,000 prize, with each of the other shortlisted authors receiving $1,000.
-The shortlisted titles will be announced this fall, and the winner will be announced in December at our Annual Awards Benefit.
+The 2021 shortlist was announced on September 28, 2021, and the winner will be announced in December at our Annual Awards Benefit.

 We congratulate the longlisted authors, listed alphabetically by last name below.

 Working as a consultant for Kamala Harris’s attorney general campaign in Obama-era San Francisco, Seema has constructed a successful life for herself in the West, despite still struggling with her father’s long-ago decision to exile her from the family after she came out as lesbian.
 Now, nine months pregnant and estranged from the Black father of her unborn son, Seema seeks solace in the company of those she once thought lost to her: her ailing mother, Nafeesa, traveling alone to California from Chennai, and her devoutly religious sister, Tahera, a doctor living in Texas with her husband and children.

 But instead of a joyful reconciliation anticipating the birth of a child, the events of this fateful week unearth years of betrayal, misunderstanding, and complicated layers of love—a tapestry of emotions as riveting and disparate as the era itself.